If you have always wanted to know how to make ricotta cheese, then look no further!

 Equipment

-Finally, you’ll need a colandar lined with cotton muslin cloth or cheesecloth which will allow you to strain the excess liquid without losing any curds.
+Finally, you’ll need a colander lined with cotton muslin cloth or cheesecloth which will allow you to strain the excess liquid without losing any curds.

 Uses for Whey

-- Replace it for the water in pizza or bread dough.
+- Replace water with whey in pizza or bread dough.

 - Use it instead of milk when making pancakes.